jagodarybacka/game-theory-presentation/notes.md

 oner's Dilemma.
 It is easily understood and easily pro- grammed.
 It is known to elicit a good degree of coopera- tion when played with humans
--It has the disadvantage that it is too generous with the RANDOM rule, which was known by the participants to be entered in the tournament.
+-OK It has the disadvantage that it is too generous with the RANDOM rule, which was known by the participants to be entered in the tournament.
-- ciekawostka The striking fact is that none of the more complex pro- grams submitted was able to perform as well as the origi- nal, simple TIT FOR TAT.
+-OK ciekawostka The striking fact is that none of the more complex pro- grams submitted was able to perform as well as the origi- nal, simple TIT FOR TAT.
 This result contrasts with computer chess tournaments, where complexity is obviously needed.
 For example, in the